-- 2. Open Appliance Manager on the appliance whose configuration you want to restore and go to the Administration > Backup Utility page. - 3.
+- 2. Open Appliance Manager on the appliance whose configuration you want to restore and go to the Administration > Backup Utility page - 3.
 Click the Restore tab, then select the configuration type that you want to restore from the Select restore mode list.
-Note that when you restore a full appliance configuration: - The current appliance version must match the version associated with the backup file.
+Note that Web Security Configuration can mean either Web Security Gateway or Web Security without the proxy if you selected either module during firstboot.
+Also, note that when you restore a full appliance configuration: - The current appliance version must match the version associated with the backup file.
 (The appliance version is displayed on the Restore tab.)
-Thus, a version 7.5 backup can be restored only to an appliance that is at version 7.5. - The current appliance policy source mode (full policy source, user directory and filtering, or filtering only) must match the policy source mode in effect when the backup file was created. - In most circumstances, the current appliance mode (Email Security, Web Security, Web and Email Security) must match that of the backup file.
-(For example, a backup from an Email Security-only appliance must be used to restore an Email Security-only appliance.)
+Thus, a version 7.5 backup can be restored only to an appliance that is at version 7.5. - The current appliance policy source mode (full policy source, user directory and filtering, or filtering only) must match the policy source mode in effect when the backup file was created. - In most circumstances, the current appliance security configuration (Web, Email, or Web and Email) must match that of the backup file.
+(For example, a backup from an Email Security Gateway-only appliance must be used to restore an Email Security Gateway-only appliance.)